 Wassily Leontief witnessed history.
 He was a young boy when his country mourned the death of Leo Tolstoy.
-He saw Lenin talking to a crowd in front of the Winter Palace.
-As a young academic, he decided to leave Russia to escape censorship, and eventually moved to the United States to further develop what would become his most important contribution to economics: the input-output-analysis.
-Before the age of computers, Leontief started mapping the flow of goods and services between different economic sectors, which proved to be crucial to learning more about how economies interconnect through global supply chains.
-The importance of his models has increased over time and today they’re still vital to our understanding of the economy.
+He saw Lenin speaking to a crowd in front of the Winter Palace.
+As a young academic, he decided to leave Russia to escape censorship and eventually moved to the United States to further develop what would become his most important contribution to economics, the input-output-analysis.
+Before the age of computers, Leontief started mapping the flow of goods and services between different economic sectors, which proved to be crucial in learning more about how economies interconnect through global supply chains.
+Today, his models are still vital to our understanding of the economy.

 Wassily W. Leontief

 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 1973

 Born: 1906, St. Petersburg, Russia

 Died: 1999, New York, New York, USA

 Prize-winning work: Development of the input-output analysis, a method to systematically analyze inter-industry transactions in an economy

 Taking chances: Was offered work as an advisor to the Ministry of Railroad Services in Nanking after having a beer with some Chinese gentlemen in a Berlin pub

 Travel lover: Chose the slowest way possible to travel to China in the 1920s.
 He took a Japanese boat from Marseilles

 Passing on the success: Four of his doctoral students have also been Nobel Prize winners.
 Paul Samuelson, Robert Solow, Vernon Smith and Thomas Schelling